Kantharalak district: History

 In 1939 the district name was changed from Nam Om to Kantharalak.

 Etymology

 The name Kantharalak means 'countless ravines', from Pali kandara ('ravine') and the Sanskrit lakṣa (लक्ष), 'a hundred thousand'.

 Geography

 The district is defined in the south by the Dangrek Range.
 Neighboring districts are (from the west clockwise): Khun Han, Si Rattana, and Benchalak of Sisaket Province; Thung Si Udom and Nam Khun of Ubon Ratchathani province; Preah Vihear and Oddar Meancheay of Cambodia.

-The Khao Phra Wihan National Park office is in the district, while the main attraction of the park, the Khmer ruins of Prasat Preah Vihear, is across the border in Cambodia.
+The Khao Phra Wihan National Park office is in the district, while the main attraction of the park, the Khmer temple of Preah Vihear, is across the border in Cambodia.

 Administration

 Central administration

 The district is divided into 20 subdistricts (tambons), which are further subdivided into 279 administrative villages (mubans).

 Missing numbers belong to tambon which now form Benchalak district.

 Local administration

 There is one town (thesaban mueang) in the district: